Updated On: 12th Nov’19

 Between having the idea of launching an ecommerce marketplace and actually setting one up, there are a number of steps involved.

-First, there is the selection of a niche marketplace based on the target market, and then there is the tricky task of choosing the right ecommerce multivendor marketplace software for your store.
+First, there is the selection of a niche marketplace based on the target market, and then there is the tricky task of choosing the right ecommerce multivendor marketplace software for your website.

-Next in line is finding vendors for your multivendor store.
+Next in line is finding vendors for your multivendor marketplace.
 This is where you might have to get up from your computer screen & do a little leg work.

-Without a decent number of vendors to sell products, your multivendor store is just a pretty website sitting idle somewhere at a deserted corner of the internet.
-So, it is really important that you begin to discover merchants for your prospect online store at an early stage; in fact, before even making your first investment.
+Without a decent number of vendors to sell products, your multivendor marketplace is just a pretty website sitting idle somewhere at a deserted corner of the internet.
+So, it is really important that you begin to discover merchants for your prospect online marketplace at an early stage; in fact, before even making your first investment.

 Now the question is, ‘how to?’